LockTech/cerberus/README.md

 An identity represents an indavidual in an organization, and each identity can only be a member of a single organization.
 Uniquness is determined using an identities `email`.

 An organization's first identity is created when one of its members `signs up`.
 This will send them a confirmation e-mail.
-After clicking it an navigating back to the Cerberus application, the user will complete signing up; this will include naming the organization and creating the default, Administrator role and setting its permissions.
+After clicking it and navigating back to the Cerberus application, filling out the given fields, the user will complete sign up; this will include providing the member's name, naming the organization, and creating the default, Administrator role, setting its permissions.

 Other members of the organization can be `invited` by an administrator.
 These identities will have no permissions, and will need to go through a similar confirmation step as described above.